Catanzaro: Geography

 Catanzaro overlooks the Gulf of Squillace, in the Ionian Sea.
 The district of Catanzaro stretches from the sea to an elevation of 600 m.
 The historic center is approximately 300 m above sea level.
 The town dates back to the valley of Fiumarella (formerly known as River Zaro).
 The Bishopric, St. Tryphon (or San Rocco) and St. John (or castle) marks the city's historical centre and is connected to the North Sila.
 Due to its particular geography, the municipality gets wet from the sea and is still subjected to a snowy winter.
 Catanzaro's rivers include the mainstream of the Fiumarella (in local dialect Hjiumareddha), which joins with the river Musofalo, and the torrent Corach (formerly called Crotalo).

 Climate

 The climate of Catanzaro is typically Mediterranean, temperate, and characterized by a windy spring and autumn.

 According to the 30-year average of 1961–90 reference, the average temperature of the coldest month, January, came to 8.9 C. The hottest month, August, is 24.5 C.

 The climate, as mentioned, is marked by the presence of wind, even high intensity, especially during spring and autumn.
 The annual average intensity is about 4 knot with peaks at 6 knot.
 The months of April and May are characterized by strong winds and the "scirocco libeccio".

-The annual rainfall is around 1000 mm, distributed in 87 days on average, with a long summer and a minimum peak in the autumn and winter.
+The annual rainfall is around 1000 mm, distributed in 87 days on average, with a long summer and a maximum peak in the autumn and winter.